digitalbazaar/bedrock-ledger-agent/README.md

 * options - a set of options used when creating the event.
 * callback(err) - the callback to call when finished.
   * err - An Error if an error occurred, null otherwise.
+  * result - the result of the add call
-  * event - the event that was written to the database.
+    * event - the event that was stored
+    * meta - metadata associated with the event

 ```javascript
 const actor = 'admin';